Introduction to Azure IoT with Fsharp

 Log into the Azure Portal, if you don’t have an account you can sign up for a free one here that will supply you with $200 of free credit.
 This demo solution is very light on Azure resources, so don’t worry about draining your free credits, even if you leave it running for a few days.

-Once you are logged into the portal select the +
+Once you are logged into the portal select the + icon in the top left corner

-of the screen and search for IoT Hub
+of the screen and search for IoT Hub.

-in the lower left corner of the
+After selecting the resource press Create in the lower left corner of the

 newly presented blade.